 The new 6,794 square-metre (73,000 square-foot) library offers students a diverse collection of publications including an extensive legal reference area and numerous electronic databases, along with remote access and helpful staff to assist students with all of their informational needs.
 There are also special library services for those taking Trent University courses at Durham’s Oshawa Campus.

-People with physical, hearing, visual, and/or learning disabilities should contact the Centre for Students with Disabilities before they apply and as soon as they have been accepted.
+People with physical, hearing, visual, and/or learning disabilities should contact the Access and Support Centre before they apply, and as soon as they have been accepted.

 The Durham College Student Association (DCSA) represents the views and rights of students.
 It also maintains and organizes several on-campus clubs and events including intramural sports, pub nights, and fund raisers.
 The DCSA operates out of the Durham College Student Centre, which features a 500 person pub, a lounge with a TV, a study hall, and a tuck shop with a used book exchange.